BioinfoNet/Data-mining/README.md

 Find the schedule using this link [Open Science KE hackathon](https://github.com/BioinfoNet/OpenScienceKEHackathon/blob/master/hackathonschedule.md) and find the hackathon repository here [repository](https://github.com/BioinfoNet/OpenScienceKEHackathon)

 NB: This repository will be updated from time to time click on watch icon to stay up-to-date.

+# License
+All content of this repo is released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode)